 However, the high cost of silk limited the vestโ€™s accessibility to the general population.
 Despite this, Zeglen’s innovation laid the foundation for future developments in body armor.

 In 1901, Zeglen partnered with Jan Szczepanik, a fellow Polish inventor, to improve upon the silk vest.
-Together, they created a more advanced bulletproof fabric by combining silk with layers of linen and wool.

 Key advancements from their collaboration: